suabochica/javascript-es6-course/notes/s02-js-basics.md

 So, how is JavaScript today and which version should and we can use?

 - **ES5** is fully supported in all modern browsers and is ready to use from 2016.
 - **ES2015** is only partial support in modern browsers, no support in older browsers.
-So, it isn't recomendable to use it in production.
+So, it isn't recommendable to use it in production.
-- **ES2016** is almost no support in modern browsers so for this reason isn't recomendable to use it in production.
+- **ES2016** is almost no support in modern browsers so, for this reason, isn't recommendable to use it in production.
 However, the magnitude of this version is few important because just add on or two small features to the language.

-In conclusion, it's recomendable to use ES5.
-Additionally, it's important learn to code in ES5 and understand it because almost all the tutorials and code you fin on the web today is still in ES5, and it's easier to learn ES% and then upgrade to ES2015.
+In conclusion, it's recommendable to use ES5.
+Additionally, it's important to learn to code in ES5 and understand it because almost all the tutorials and code you find on the web today is still in ES5, and it's easier to learn ES5 and then upgrade to ES2015.